dCache/dcache-book2/config-gplazma.md

 Enabling Username/Password Access for WEBDAV
 --------------------------------------------

-This section describes how to activate the Username/Password access for `WEBDAV`.
+This section describes how to activate the Username/Password access for `WebDAV`.
 It uses **dcache.kwpd** file as an example format for storing Username/Password information.
 First make sure `gPlazma2` is enabled in the **/etc/dcache/dcache.conf ** or in the layout file.

 Example:

-Check your `WEBDAV` settings: enable the `HTTP` access, disallow the anonymous access, disable requesting and requiring the client authentication and activate basic authentication.
+Check your `WebDAV` settings: enable the `HTTP` access, disallow the anonymous access, disable requesting and requiring the client authentication and activate basic authentication.

     webdav.authn.protocol=http
     webdav.authz.anonymous-operations=NONE